Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-401.md

   * The system must poll the queue to discover new events.
   * Messages in the queue are processed by a single customer.
   * Used when your system cares aboute an event.

 ---

+# Trees

+A tree is a data structure which stores values in nodes.
+Each node has between 0 and (depending on the type of tree) potentially infinite child nodes.
+These parent/child relationships form a hierarchy, with one node that has no parent node (known as the  `root`) serving as the starting point for traversing the structure.
+Nodes which have a parent but no children are known as `leaves`.

+## Traversal
+There are two methods of tree traversal.

+* Depth-First Traversal - in this method, the tree is read by first traversing to a leaf and then back up to the next higher branching before returning to any connected leaves, and so on up the tree until all leaves and branches have been traversed.
+The ordering of the read can be done in one of several ways, producing different results (though all nodes are visited in any read method).
+No matter the ordering, these methods are all recursive.
+* Breadth-First Traversal - in this method, the tree is read row by row in descending order starting with the root.
+Each node on a given level is read from left to right regardless of sibling/parent/child relationships.
+In this method, a queue is used to hold the references to previous nodes, allowing the traversal to visit all nodes without losing reference to past nodes visited.

+## Binary Trees vs K-ary Trees

+A binary trees are limited to between zero and two children (usually designated `left` and `right`).\

+K-ary trees are limited to between zero and `k` children.
+While more complicated, the concepts for traversing the k-ary tree breadthwise via a queue is essentially the same.

+## Binary Search Trees

+These trees are similar to binary trees, but with the added sorting measure: a node's left child value must be a lesser number than the node's value, and it's right child value must be greater.
+This allows for very fast searching of the tree, since the structure potentially halves the viable search pool with each advance.

+---